Typhoon Doksuri (2017)

-Typhoon Doksuri, known in the Philippines as Tropical Storm Maring, was a strong Category 2 typhoon that mostly impacted the Philippines and Indochina during mid-September 2017.
+Typhoon Doksuri, (Note: The name Doksuri (Korean: 독수리, [to̞ks͈uɾi]) was contributed by South Korea and means eagle or refers to the Eurasian black vulture (Aegypius monachus) in Korean.) known in the Philippines as Tropical Storm Maring, was a strong Category 2 typhoon that mostly impacted the Philippines and Indochina during mid-September 2017.
 Forming as the nineteenth named storm of the season, Doksuri developed as a weak tropical depression over to the east of Visayas on September 10.

 Meteorological history

 During September 9, the Joint Typhoon Warning Center (JTWC) began monitoring on a tropical disturbance that had developed about 836 km west-northwest of the province of Eastern Samar.
 During the next day, the Japan Meteorological Agency (JMA) classified the system as a weak tropical depression.
 Six hours later, the JMA started to issue advisories on the depression when it had winds of 55 km/h.
 On 21:00 UTC of September 11, the JTWC followed suit, giving the designation of 21W.
 The JMA upgraded 21W to a tropical storm during September 12, giving the name Doksuri, the nineteenth named storm of the annual typhoon season.
 By September 13, robust convection had persisted near its low-level circulation center (LLCC) along with deep convective banding and a depicted "ragged" microwave eye feature.
 This prompted the JTWC to classify Doksuri as a tropical storm.
 About six hours later, Doksuri's LLCC became well-defined, and Doksuri strengthened into a severe tropical storm from the JMA.

 By September 14, strong convection was found to the south of its LLCC as convective banding began to wrap into a nascent eye.
 Doksuri strengthened into a Category 1-equivalent typhoon.
 Around this time, Doksuri was already located in an area of low vertical wind shear along with warm sea-surface temperatures of about 30–31 C. The JMA followed suit on upgrading Doksuri to a typhoon on 12:00 UTC of the same day.
 With a slowly-developing eye with constant convection around its LLCC, Doksuri strengthened into a Category 2-equivalent typhoon.

-The lowest atmospheric pressure recorded in Ba Đồn (Quảng Bình) during the typhoon's impact was 966.6 hPa at 11:15 ICT on September 15.
+The lowest sea-level pressure recorded in Ba Đồn (Quảng Bình) during the typhoon's impact was 966.6 hPa at 11:15 ICT on September 15.